Dr. Andrew P. Black

 My hobbies include cycling, cross-country skiing, hiking, mending houses.

-Take a look at some recent photographs
+Take a look at some not-so-recent photographs

 Old AOP Examples